2.5 hour class

 This is a pottery taster class with an emphasis on throwing.

-You will learn to wedge your clay in preparation for throwing on the potters wheel.
+The teacher will demonstrate how to wedge your clay in preparation for throwing on the potters wheel.
 After centring your clay on the wheel, you will open and pull up the walls of your pot.
 In addition to throwing on the wheel, you will also be introduced to handbuilding techniques (slab building, pinching and coiling).

-At the end of the taster, you will have made a beautiful pinch pot with lid.
-Your pot will be put on a shelf to dry for several days.
-Once dry, it will be ready for it’s first bisque firing in the kiln.
+At the end of the taster, you will have made a wonderful thrown pot or hand built creation.
+If you choose to keep your hand built creation, then this will be put on a shelf to dry.
+Alternatively, if you choose to keep your thrown pot, then this will be allowed to dry to the leather hard stage and then turned for you.
+Once completely dry, your work will be ready for it’s first bisque firing in the kiln.
 After the bisque fire, your pot will be glazed for you and once again put through the kiln, but this time for the final glaze firing.

-When your work is ready for collection, usually two or three weeks after the class, you will be able to collect your pieces!
+When your work is ready for collection, usually two or three weeks after the class, you will be able to take your pieces home!